 Skip to content

-CaeriusNet maps SQL Server result sets to C# DTOs at compile time — no reflection, no dynamic expression trees, no surprises at runtime.
+CaeriusNet maps SQL Server result sets to C# DTOs at compile time — no reflection, no expression-tree compilation, no runtime metadata lookups.
+This page explains how the contract works, what it requires from your DTOs, and the few special cases worth knowing.

 How it works